szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Agent: evaluation prompt in loop [LlamaIndex] - % complete``: Defines the legacy LlamaIndex evaluation prompt that estimates how complete the current result is.
 The returned completion percentage participates in the agent loop's stop/continue decision.

-* ``Autonomous mode - instruction``: Sets the base system instruction used by the autonomous mode.
-It defines how the autonomous loop should approach goals, use available tools, and continue its work.
+* ``Autonomous mode - instruction``: Sets the base system instruction used by Autonomous mode.
+It tells the model to treat the request as a multi-pass task, make concrete progress, verify and refine non-trivial work, use available tools through the normal Chat tool flow, and keep user-facing output in the user's language.

-* ``Autonomous mode: continue``: Defines the follow-up instruction used when the legacy autonomous agent needs another iteration after an intermediate response.
-It tells the model to continue working toward the current goal rather than end the run.
+* ``Autonomous mode: continue``: Defines the follow-up instruction sent when another normal Autonomous iteration is required.
+It asks the model to continue from the accumulated work, choose the next useful in-scope action or verification step, and avoid merely repeating the previous response.

-* ``Autonomous mode: continue (always, more steps)``: Defines the stronger continuation instruction used by legacy agent flows configured to keep iterating for additional reasoning/work.
-It is sent between iterations to request another step even when the previous response appears mostly complete.
+* ``Autonomous mode: continue (always, more steps)``: Defines the open-ended continuation instruction used by **Always continue**.
+It encourages the model to keep finding new, materially useful in-scope angles, checks, consequences, and refinements instead of voluntarily concluding the run.

-* ``Autonomous mode: goal update``: Defines how the legacy autonomous agent should report and update progress toward its current goal.
-PyGPT uses this prompt when maintaining the goal state between iterations.
+* ``Autonomous mode: goal update``: Defines the run-control instruction used only when **Auto-stop** is enabled.
+It lets Autonomous mode signal terminal states such as completion, waiting, pause, or failure.
+When Auto-stop is disabled, this run-control tool/instruction is not exposed to the model.

 * ``Expert - system prompt``: Defines the instruction that tells the current model how and when to delegate tasks through the regular ``expert_call`` tool.
 The prompt applies to the caller; each selected Expert is executed as a regular agent by the shared Chat with Agents / Agents v2 runtime and receives the model, system prompt, tool permissions and optional RAG configuration from its own preset.